-(e) Pertinent medical record information obtained from other providers including patient tracking information for patients admitted during disaster and emergency shall be available to facilitate continuity of the patient's care.
+(e) Pertinent medical record information obtained from other providers shall be available to facilitate continuity of the patient's care.

 (f) The original or legally reproduced form of all clinical information pertaining to a patient's stay shall be filed in the medical record folder as a unit record.
 When this is not feasible a system must be in place to provide prompt retrieval of all medical records when a patient is admitted.